 Key Species: Black and White Rhino, Elephant, Lion, Cheetah, Giraffe, Wild Dog

-Phase 3 will deploy a virtual fence of cameras and sensors between Sabi Sands and Kruger, adding protection of new landscapes to the whole solution.
-The project will innovate on earlier phases to refine and improve the technologies used in Sabi Sands anti-poaching toolbox.
+Phase 3 will deploy a virtual fence of cameras and sensors between Sabi Sand Nature Reserve and Kruger, adding protection of new landscapes to the whole solution.
+The project will innovate on earlier phases to refine and improve the technologies used in Sabi Sand anti-poaching toolbox.

-By including this greater area into the project, it increases the chances of catching the poachers entering the private game reserve from Kruger and preventing any harm to rhinos and any other animals.
+By including this greater area in the project, it increases the chances of catching the poachers entering the private game reserve from Kruger and preventing any harm to rhinos and any other animals.